Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Simulated Case Study

 \subsubsection{Determination of Significant Parameters}

-Based on the discretization of the field, the investigated field possesses 1200 nodes on its surface.
-Consequently, there exists $5\times 1200 = 6000$ hydraulic parameters in the model.
-The parameters of the field model $\bm{\Phi}$ can thus be represented as follows:
+In this simulated case study, a sensing depth of 0.1 m was considered.
+Given the discretization of the field model, this depth corresponded to 1,200 nodes falling within the penetration range of the simulated microwave radiometers.
+Consequently, the model included a total of \(5 \times 1,200 = 6,000\) hydraulic parameters.
+Ideally, all model parameters would be included in the sensitivity analysis.
+However, preliminary simulation results indicated that parameters associated with nodes located beyond the sensing depth were not practically estimable from the available measurements.
+This prior insight was incorporated into the identifiability analysis by restricting the construction of the sensitivity matrix to only those parameters corresponding to nodes within the sensing depth.
+The parameters of the field model, \(\bm{\Phi}\), were represented as:

-According to the approach described in Section~\ref{ch3:sec:Sensitivity Analysis case 2} for constructing output sensitivity matrices, the sectors comprising the field are considered for constructing the sensitivity matrices.
-For each sector, the sensitivity matrix consists of 6000 columns, representing the 6000 model parameters.
-By applying the SVD analysis to each sensitivity matrix, 6000 singular values, denoted as $\sigma_{1}, \cdots, \sigma_{6000}$, can be obtained.
+For each azimuthal node, the sensitivity matrix consisted of 6,000 columns, corresponding to the 6,000 model parameters.
+By performing singular value SVD on each sensitivity matrix, 6,000 singular values, denoted as \(\sigma_{1}, \cdots, \sigma_{6000}\), were obtained.

-Figure~\ref{fig:sensitivity2} displays the first 900 biggest singular values of the overall sensitivity matrices for several sectors of the field on a logarithmic scale.
-Each subplot in Fig.~\ref{fig:sensitivity2} reveals a visible gap between $\sigma_{150}$ and $\sigma_{151}$, which spans roughly 5.8 decades on the logarithmic scale.
-This gap signifies a true zero value for the $150^{th}$ singular value, indicating a possible lack of estimability.
-Consequently, in the three depicted sectors, the sensitivity matrix has a rank of 150.
-This implies that, theoretically, only 150 out of the 6000 parameters can be uniquely estimated using the measurements at the specific sampling times.
-These same findings are also evident for remaining sectors of the field.
+Figure~\ref{fig:sensitivity2} illustrates the largest 900 singular values of the overall sensitivity matrices for two sectors of the field, presented on a logarithmic scale.
+Each subplot in Figure~\ref{fig:sensitivity2} reveals a notable gap between \(\sigma_{150}\) and \(\sigma_{151}\), spanning approximately 5.8 decades on the logarithmic scale.
+This gap suggests a true zero value for the \(150^{\text{th}}\) singular value, indicating a potential lack of estimability.
+Consequently, the sensitivity matrix in the three depicted sectors is determined to have a rank of 150.
+This implies that, theoretically, only 150 of the 6,000 parameters can be uniquely estimated using the measurements taken at the specified sampling times.
+Similar results were observed for the remaining sectors of the field.